andreyorst/plug.kak/README.md

 [vim-plug][5] and [use-package][6].
 It helps installing and updating plugins, can run post-update actions, and isolates plugin configuration within itself.

-The release model of **plug.kak** supports two latest releases of Kakoune, and the development version.
+The release model of **plug.kak** supports one latest stable release of Kakoune, and the development version.
 Default branch is always in sync with latest stable release of Kakoune.
 If you're using Kakoune builds from GitHub repository, please switch to [dev][7] branch.